Can I Sue A Homeowner’s Insurance Company?

 Statistically speaking, according to The Insurance Information Institute, roughly 1 in 900 policies experience a claim for bodily injury as a result of something the homeowner did or failed to do.

 Is the Homeowner Liable?

-Liability is situational, and arguably is the key factor when debating legitimacy of any personal injury claim.
-In order for the property owner to be liable for your injuries, and your claim to be considered legitimate, there are a few requirements relating to both severity and origin of your injuries that must be met.
+Liability is situational and arguably is the key factor when debating the legitimacy of any personal injury claim.
+In order for the property owner to be liable for your injuries, and your claim to be considered legitimate, there are a few requirements relating to both the severity and origin of your injuries that must be met.